-- 105. Industry stakeholders agreed that the "ESC Off" control should be identified, but they argued that vehicle manufacturers should be granted flexibility in terms of how to identify the "ESC Off" control.
+105 103.
+Industry stakeholders agreed that the "ESC Off" control should be identified, but they argued that vehicle manufacturers should be granted flexibility in terms of how to identify the "ESC Off" control.
 The industry stated that it is not necessary to standardize the identification of the control because vehicle manufacturers have been providing drivers with more detailed feedback on the ESC operating mode when the system is in other than the default "full on" mode.
-In other words, the argument is that because vehicle manufacturers are providing a tell-tale that would illuminate whenever the system is in a mode other than "full on," they should be permitted discretion to optimize control labelling in ways that would facilitate driver understanding of variable ESC modes (i.e., permitting a message other than "ESC Off"). - 106.
+In other words, the argument is that because vehicle manufacturers are providing a tell-tale that would illuminate whenever the system is in a mode other than "full on," they should be permitted discretion to optimize control labelling in ways that would facilitate driver understanding of variable ESC modes (i.e., permitting a message an identification other than "ESC Off").

 There is a legitimate concern for ensuring driver understanding of ESC status.
 Therefore, it would be beneficial to encourage drivers to select ESC modes other than "full on" only when driving conditions warrant.
 However, a standardized control labelling of an "ESC Off" control must be maintained, and, therefore, manufacturers must identify an actual "ESC Off" control using the specified "ESC Off" symbol or "ESC Off" text (which may be supplemented with other text and symbols).
-However, there is a difference between an actual "ESC Off" control (i.e., one whose function is to put the ESC system in a mode in which it no longer satisfies the requirements of an ESC system, and which accordingly must bear the required "ESC Off" labelling) and two other possible types of controls (which would not be required to bear the "ESC Off" labelling).
+However, there is a difference between an actual a dedicated "ESC Off" control (i.e., one whose sole function is to put the ESC system in a mode in which it no longer satisfies the requirements of an ESC system, and which accordingly must bear the required "ESC Off" labelling) and two other possible types of controls. (which would not be required to bear the "ESC Off" labelling).

-- 107. The first control to be clarified as excluded is one which has a different primary purpose (e.g., a control for the selection of low-range 4WD that locks the axles), but which must turn off the ESC system as a consequence of an operational conflict with the function that it controls.
-In this case, such control would be made confusing by adding "ESC Off" to its functional label.
-Nevertheless, in such situations, the "ESC Off" tell-tale must illuminate to inform the driver of ESC system status. - 108.
+107 105.
+The first control to be clarified as excluded is one which has a different primary purpose (e.g., a control for the selection of low-range 4WD that locks the axles), but which must turn off the ESC system as an ancillary consequence of an operational conflict with the function that it controls.
+In this case, such a control would be made confusing by adding "ESC Off" to its functional label.
+Nevertheless, in such situations, the "ESC Off" tell-tale must illuminate to inform the driver of ESC system status.

+108 106.
 The second control to be clarified as excluded is one that changes the mode of ESC to a less aggressive mode than the default mode but which still satisfies the performance criteria of this gtr.
 In such cases, the manufacturer may label such a control with an identifier other than "ESC Off," and the manufacturer's is permitted, but not required, to use the "ESC Off" tell-tale beyond the default mode to signify lesser modes that still satisfy the test criteria.
+If this control is combined with a control that puts ESC in a mode in which it no longer satisfies the test criteria (a "dedicated" ESC Off control), as on a multi-mode switch or button, the multi-mode control must be labelled with ["ESC OFF"] ["ESC"].